roverxio/toadplatform/sync-pipelines-rust/README.md

 2. Copy `config-example.toml` into `Config.toml` and fill in the details
 3. Run the script using `cargo run token_transfers` to sync ERC20 credit transactions
 4. Run the script using `cargo run transactions` to sync credit transactions for the chain native currency
-5. Ideally, the script should be run as a cron job to sync the data periodically.
-This is written to be run as a cron job every minute

 ## How it works
 1. The script reads the last synced block number from the `transaction_last_sync_block.txt` file for transactions and from `erc20_last_sync_block.txt` file for token_transfers.
 If the file is not present, it starts from the time mentioned in config file